MCPS has a $2.519 billion operating budget for Fiscal Year 2018 to fund operations for the 204 schools included in the county.

 “There are other ways in which schools end up with different amount of resources,” Paul said.
 “A good example of it is the fundraising capacity of the parents.
 At schools like Churchill or Whitman, the parents are good at [fundraising]—there’s a strong history there.”

-Still, it’s going to take more than just fundraising by parents and students of MCPS to bring more funding and better resources to schools.
+Still, it’s going to take more than just fundraising by parents and students to bring more funding and better resources to schools.

 “The fact is, all of our schools are doing more with less and they have been ever since the 2007 financial crisis,” Paul said.
 “If we want to spend money on our schools the way they deserve, it’s going to take action at the state level.”

-One course of action that teachers in underfunded counties in the country, such as West Virginia and Oklahoma, have taken, is going on strike until members of congress adequately address their needs.
+One course of action that teachers in under-funded counties in the country, such as W. Va. and Okla., is going on strike until members of Congress adequately address their needs.
 In the US, striking by teachers is illegal in 37 out of the 50 states, including Md.

 Although striking is illegal in Md. and other states, teachers are still making sure their concerns are heard in whatever way they can.